(1) If it appears to the local planning authority that it is expedient to revoke or [modify—

 (a) any permission (including permission in principle) to develop land granted on an application made under this Part, or

 (b) any permission in principle granted by a development order, the authority] may by order revoke or modify the permission to such extent as they consider expedient.

-(2) In exercising their functions under subsection (1) the authority shall have regard to the development plan and to any other material considerations.
+(2) In exercising their functions under subsection (1) the authority shall have regard to the development plan

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.